 Trade Show Booth Design

-A large number of trade show attendees pre-plan which booths they are going to visit before they enter the convention hall.
+A large number of trade show attendees pre-plan which booths they are going to visit before they enter the convention hall with someone using transparent display to help market their brand.
 If you implemented a strong pre-show marketing push, you should attract a respectable crowd in your booth.

 However, there are still plenty of attendees who may be unaware of your company or may have missed some of your pre-show promotions.
 To make sure you maximize your trade show ROI, you will need to attract these attendees.